 Click the Media Library icon (third icon from the top) on the left sidebar.

-Click the Add Video option on the page, and browse from your computer's drives.
+Go to Videos then click Add Video option on the page, and browse from your computer's drives.

 Note: Supported video files are *.webm, *.mov, *.mp4, or *.m4v with a size limit of 2 GB.